Simultaneous Multi-objective Alignment Across Verifiable and Non-verifiable Rewards: Experiments

 \section{Experiments}

-We evaluate our {multi-objective alignment framework across three domains.
-We show the effectiveness of MAH-DPO in aligning LLMs along multiple dimensions simultaneously and our PRM-guided decoding at test time.
-We further explore the potential synergy between training and test-time methods.}
+In this section, we evaluate the effectiveness of our training-time MAH-DPO and test-time PRM-guided decoding in aligning LLMs along multiple dimensions simultaneously, and explore the potential synergy between them.

-\textbf{Datasets, Evaluation, and PRM Training.} We evaluate our approach in three domains. \textbf{Math:} MATH \citep{hendrycks2021measuring} contains 12,500 challenging high school competition problems requiring multi-step reasoning and enables verifiable step-level evaluation. \textbf{Human Values:} UltraFeedback \citep{cui2023ultrafeedback} provides preference judgments over helpfulness, honesty, and truthfulness, with a total size of 64k samples. \textbf{AI Tutoring Dialogues:} Socratic Mind~\citep{hung2024socratic} contains multi-turn conversations in which an AI tutor guides Python programming students via Socratic questioning, averaging 8 turns per session, with a total of 1362 dialogues.
-For evaluation, in mathematics we measure \textbf{Accuracy} with correct final answers and \textbf{Engagement} with calibrated LLM-as-Judge with human annotations.
-In human values we score \textbf{Helpfulness}, \textbf{Honesty}, and \textbf{Truthfulness} using our trained reward models.
-In tutoring dialogues we measure accuracy and engagement by simulating the student’s next turn after the aligned assistant response and scoring it with trained PRM.
-We train our PRMs for each domain following our proposed standardized pipeline in Section \ref{sec:prm_train}.
-We provide full details of PRM training for on each dataset in Appendix \ref{app:prm}.
+\textbf{Datasets, Evaluation, and PRM Training.} We evaluate in our method in three domains. \emph{Math:} MATH~\citep{hendrycks2021measuring} includes 12{,}500 challenging high-school competition problems requiring multi-step reasoning, enabling verifiable step-level evaluation. \emph{Human Values:} UltraFeedback~\citep{cui2024ultrafeedbackboostinglanguagemodels} provides preference judgments on helpfulness, honesty, and truthfulness (64k samples). \emph{AI Tutoring Dialogues:} Socratic Mind~\citep{hung2024socratic} contains multi-turn tutoring conversations for Python programming, averaging $8$ turns per session (1362 dialogues).
+For evaluation, we measure final-answer accuracy in Math and assess engagement using a calibrated LLM-as-Judge with human annotations.
+In Human Values, we report helpfulness, honesty, and truthfulness as scored by trained reward models.
+In Tutoring Dialogues, we simulate the student’s next turn after the assistant response and score it with a trained PRM to measure both accuracy and engagement.
+All experimental results are averaged over 3 independent runs and we report standard deviations in Appendix \ref{sec:full_table}.
+We report further evaluation robustness analysis, including cross-model validation and human evaluation, in Appendix~\ref{eval_robust}.
+We train PRMs for each domain using the standardized pipeline in Section~\ref{sec:prm_train}, with full training details in Appendix~\ref{app:prm}.